mappls-api/mappls-rest-apis/mappls-address-standardization-api/readme.md

 	- `careOfs`(string): Care of (C/O) tagged from the input address if found any.
 	- `landmarks`(string): Landmark tagged from the input address if found any.
 	- `houseNumber`(string): House number information tagged from the input address if found any.
+    - `poi/buildingName` (array of strings): The array of POI or building name detected from the input address.
 4. `addressInformation` (object):
 	- `adminDetails` (object):
 		- [`adminType`](#adminTypes) (array of objects or a single object): name & aliases of the state of the input address and how it was deduced from provided info.